top of page

 Jennifer Labrum, CMHC

-I started my education with the University of Phoenix where I earned my bachelor’s degree in psychology.
-I then continued my education with Walden University to obtain a master’s in Mental Health and graduated in 2016.
+Jennifer began her education at the University of Phoenix, where she earned her bachelor’s degree in Psychology.
+She then continued her education at Walden University, earning her master’s degree in Mental Health Counseling in 2016.

-Currently I work as a Clinical Mental Health Counselor and have extensive experience in early childhood trauma.
-I am certified in EMDR and Accelerated Resolution Therapy (ART) Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Trust Based Relational Intervention (TBRI), and Parent Child Interaction Therapy (PCIT) and have worked with many children using these modalities.
+Jennifer currently works as a Clinical Mental Health Counselor and has extensive experience in early childhood trauma.
+She is certified in Eye Movement Desensitization and Reprocessing (EMDR), Accelerated Resolution Therapy (ART), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Trust-Based Relational Intervention (TBRI), and Parent-Child Interaction Therapy (PCIT).
+She has worked with many children using these evidence-based treatment modalities.

 Headshot.jpg